ucomignani/InFine/README.md

 InFine runs on Windows and Linux OS.
 The Linux version of infine can be found in ./exec/linux.
 The Windows version of infine with the necessary libraries (g++ compiler mingw32) can be found in ./exec/windows.

+The file allResultsInFine.txt in ./exec/ contains our statistical results.

 **Remark:** Due to the double compatibility of OS, it is possible that some text files have to be re-encoding (unix2dos or dos2unix).

 ### Run experiments